Saravanan-vasudevan/Saravanan-vasudevan/README.md

 ## About Me

+I’m an **MSc in Data Science (Distinction) from Cardiff University**, with a bachelor’s degree in Artificial Intelligence and Data Science.

-I'm a Data Scientist and AI Engineer with an **MSc in Data Science (Distinction) from Cardiff University**, specialising in large language models, retrieval-augmented generation and end-to-end ML deployment.
+I'm a Data Scientist and AI Engineer with an , specialising in large language models, retrieval-augmented generation and end-to-end ML deployment.

-I go beyond notebooks — I build and ship full-stack AI applications with FastAPI backends, React frontends, Docker containers and cloud deployments on GCP.
+I go beyond notebooks, I build and ship full-stack AI applications with FastAPI backends, React frontends, Docker containers and cloud deployments on GCP.

 - MSc Data Science — Cardiff University *(Distinction)*
 - Open to: Data Scientist / AI Engineer / ML Engineer roles